Lahvuun/sekirofpsunlock/README.md

 call and `%command%`.
 Omitting it will cause the patcher to timeout and the game won't run.
 Having two (`&&`) will cause the patcher to timeout and the game will probably not run!
-### Note
+### Notes
+#### Game frozen
 The patcher may leave the game frozen.
-You'll notice because Steam will show you as playing, but the game won't start no matter how long you wait.
+If you're starting the patcher from Steam or before the game starts, you'll notice because Steam will show you as playing, but the game won't start no matter how long you wait.
 You can verify that this happened by running:
 ``` sh
 grep State /proc/$(pgrep sekiro.exe)/status
 ```